Travel Planning Made Simple. Create Your Own Itinerary.

 Image credits: Unsplash

-The Raffles Hotel was built in 1887 and inexorably becomes a major portion of Singapore’s history.
+The Raffles Hotel was built in 1887 and inexorably became a major portion of Singapore’s history.
 Even, Joseph Conrad used to grace the Long Bar, the home of the pervasive Singapore Sling.
-The hotel used to be one of many film locations in David Bowie: Ricochet, video-chronicling the musician’s Serious Moonlight tour across Singapore, Thailand and Hong Kong.
+The hotel used to be one of many film locations in David Bowie: Ricochet, video-chronicling the musician’s Serious Moonlight tour across Singapore, Thailand, and Hong Kong.
 For a complete rundown on places, David Bowie used to visit the SG Film Hunter.
 Raffles Hotel also seems to appear in Rogue Trader, which is a 19th-century biopic that stars Ewan McGregor as the broker who led to the bankruptcy of Barings Bank.

 Related Itineraries